QuentinRasidy/regis/README.md

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-screenshot.png" width="1200">

+With this WebApp you can create virtual demo which contains 1 or more scenes.
+Each scene is a fine tuning of the camera position, Webex video endpoint and a HDMI matrix.
+So with REGIS you can in 1 click switch between scenes in order to deliver a fluid virtual demonstration.

 ## Equipment used

 REGIS controls the following elements: 5 cameras Panasonic connected to a Room Kit Pro and a Kramer matrix (computer/mac) in order to select a specific output (screen) for a given input.